Case Study: How April Moto Optimized Their WordPress Website

 "; } }

-2 native filters are very useful for optimizing performance on WordPress; the first allows loading only the CSS of the used Gutenberg blocks:
+2 native filters are very useful for optimizing performance on WordPress.
+The first allows loading only the CSS for the Gutenberg blocks that are actually used:

 add\_filter('should\_load\_separate\_core\_block\_assets', '\_\_return\_true');

-By modifying the value of styles_inline_size_limit, it is also possible to force the CSS to be sent externally instead of inline code in the page, which would not be cached or optimized by WP Rocket.
+By modifying the value of styles_inline_size_limit, it is also possible to force CSS to be delivered as an external file rather than inline code in the page, which would not be cached or optimized by WP Rocket.

 add\_filter('styles\_inline\_size\_limit', '\_\_return\_zero');

-Network bandwidth and the user's device power can throttle a site's performance if overused.
-To avoid saturating user resources, it is recommended to deliver only the strictly necessary resources for using a web page.
+Network bandwidth and the user's device processing power limit a site's performance when over-utilized.
+To avoid saturating user resources, it is recommended to deliver only the resources strictly necessary for using a web page.

-With Perfmatters, I was able to exclude certain resources from pages where they were not used.
-For example, the CSS and JS of the contact form were loaded on all pages of the site.
-I also ensured that the resources of a plugin that formats tables on the site's pages were only loaded on the taxonomy pages where they were used.
+With Perfmatters, I was able to exclude certain resources from pages where they were not being used.
+For example, the contact form's CSS and JS were being loaded on every page of the site.
+I also ensured that the resources of a plugin used to format tables in site pages were only loaded on the taxonomy pages where they were actually used.

-The Perfmatters extension allows for very fine granularity in its configuration; it is possible to remove a resource from the entire site, but also to do so page by page.
+The Perfmatters extension allows for very fine-grained configuration — it is possible to remove a resource from the entire site, or to do so on a page-by-page basis.

 Font Optimization

-April Moto was calling fonts from an external domain.
-This is a bad practice both in terms of web performance and GDPR compliance ↗).
+April Moto was loading fonts from an external domain.
+This is a bad practice both in terms of web performance and GDPR compliance.

-Local importing of fonts and properly performed preloading improved the text display time by nearly 700ms according to Google Pagespeed, which is a significant improvement in FCP!
+Locally importing the fonts and properly implementing preloading improved the text rendering time by nearly 700ms according to Google PageSpeed — a significant FCP improvement!

 Server Configuration Optimization

-Communication with the server is a very important point in web performance; April Moto works with a managed service provider.
-Any service for optimizing WordPress web performance includes communication with the client's partners and suppliers for whom I work.
+Server communication is a very important aspect of web performance.
+April Moto works with a managed hosting provider.
+Every web performance optimization project includes communication with the client's partners and service providers.

-HTTP/2 was released in 2014, and the proportion of compatible users is nearly 95% today.
-The main advantage of this network protocol is that it allows multiple files to be downloaded in parallel, unlike HTTP/1, which only downloads one file at a time.
+HTTP/2 was released in 2014, and the proportion of compatible users is now close to 95%.
+The main benefit of this network protocol is that it allows downloading multiple files in parallel, unlike HTTP/1 which downloads only one file at a time.

-Brotli is a compression algorithm that accelerates the loading time of the site's resources and text files.
-Very efficient, Brotli can reduce file sizes by 14 to 21% according to Facebook and Dropbox.
+Brotli is a compression algorithm that speeds up the loading time of the site's resources and text files.
+Highly efficient, Brotli reduces file sizes by 14 to 21% according to Facebook and Dropbox.

-By implementing these 2 simple optimizations on the server, the Pagespeed score jumped by nearly 13 points!
+By implementing these 2 simple server-side optimizations, the PageSpeed score jumped by nearly 13 points!

-With all these optimizations in place on the site, the WordPress web performance optimization of April Moto ↗ led to a Pagespeed score increase from 40 to 99, but more importantly, a validation of Google's CrUX field data 28 days later across all pages of the site.
+With all these optimizations in place, the WordPress webperf optimization of April Moto's site brought the PageSpeed score from 40 to 99, and most importantly resulted in validation of Google's CrUX real-user data 28 days later across all pages of the site.

-A few weeks after the optimization, the client came back to me for advice regarding the addition of a video at the top of their homepage, which had impacted their page score.
-After a quick analysis, I noticed that the video format could be optimized, but more importantly, that there had been no implementation of a thumbnail on the player via the thumbnail attribute.
+A few weeks after the optimization, the client came back to ask for advice regarding the addition of a video at the top of their homepage, which had impacted their page score.
+After a quick analysis, I noticed that the video format could be optimized, but more importantly that no thumbnail had been set on the player via the thumbnail attribute.

-These 2 modifications helped improve the Pagespeed score of the WordPress site and ensure the longevity of the performance score over time.
+These 2 changes made it possible to improve the WordPress site's PageSpeed score and ensure the sustainability of the performance score over time.

 An Update 4 Years Later